 At the place of today's artificial lake was a small natural lake, always full of water, even during dry years.

 The cave is used for speleotherapy for more than 30 years now.
-The asthma treatment is supervised by doctor Vassil Dimitrov, the head of the allergy department of the Alexandrovska Hospital. the results are highly successful.
-Unlike other speleotherapy institutions, the pations do not spend some hours every day underground, but sleep for twelve subsequent nights in the cave.
+The asthma treatment is supervised by doctor Vassil Dimitrov, the head of the allergy department of the Alexandrovska Hospital.
+The results are highly successful.
+Unlike other speleotherapy institutions, the patients do not spend some hours every day underground, but sleep for twelve subsequent nights in the cave.